- As low as $143/Night

 - Condo

-Walk into a completely remodeled piece of vacation tranquility in this 2BR/2BA second floor condo in the West Hyde Park section of handsome, gated Kingston Plantation.
+Walk into a completely modernized piece of vacation tranquility in this 2BR/2BA second floor condo in the West Hyde Park section of handsome, gated Kingston Plantation.
 BLACK DRUM BREWERY is OPEN and walkable.

 About the Area

 Located in Myrtle Beach, this condo is near the beach.
-Barefoot Landing and Broadway at the Beach are worth checking out if shopping is on the agenda, while those wishing to experience the area's popular attractions can visit Ripley's Aquarium and SkyWheel Myrtle Beach.
-Looking to enjoy an event or a game while in town?
-See what's going on at Broadway Grand Prix, or consider a night out at Burroughs & Chapin Pavilion Place.
+Apache Pier and Cherry Grove Pier are worth checking out if an activity is on the agenda, while those wishing to experience the area's natural beauty can explore Myrtle Beach Beaches and North Myrtle Beach Beaches.
+Ripley's Aquarium and SkyWheel Myrtle Beach are not to be missed.
 Spend some time exploring the area's activities, including golfing.

 Special Instructions